-5.2.2.1 Practice promotion means publicity for promoting the professional services of a doctor, his practice or his group, excluding communication with registered medical and dental practitioners, Chinese medicine practitioners. chiropractors, nurses. midwives. pharmacists. medical laboratory technologists. radiographers, physiotherapists, occupational therapists and optometrists.
-Practice promotion in this context will be interpreted by the Council in its broadest sense, and includes any means by which a doctor or his practice is publicized, in Hong Kong or elsewhere, by himself or anybody acting on his behalf or with his forbearance (including the failure to take adequate steps to prevent such publicity in circumstances which would call for caution), which objectively speaking constitutes promotion of his professional services, irrespective of whether he actually benefits from such publicity.

-5.2.2.2 Practice promotion by individual doctors, or by anybody acting on their behalf or with their forbearance, to people who are not their patients is not permitted except to the extent allowed under section 5.2.3.
+- 5.2.2.1 Practice promotion means publicity for promoting the professional services of a doctor, his practice or his group, excluding communication with registered medical and dental practitioners, Chinese medicine practitioners, chiropractors, nurses, midwives, medical laboratory technologists, pharmacists, radiographers. physiotherapists, occupational therapists and optometrists.
+Practice promotion in this context will be interpreted by the Council in its broadest sense, and includes any means by which a doctor or his practice is publicized, in Hong Kong or elsewhere, by himself or anybody acting on his behalf or with his forbearance (including the failure to take adequate steps to prevent such publicity in circumstances which would call for caution), which objectively speaking constitutes promotion of his professional services, irrespective of whether he actually benefits from such publicity. - 5.2.2.2 Practice promotion by individual doctors, or by anybody acting on their behalf or with their forbearance, to people who are not their patients is not permitted except to the extent allowed under section 5.2.3.

-5.2.3 Dissemination of service information to the public
+5.2.3 Dissemination of professional service information to the public

-A doctor, whether in private or public service, may provide information about his professional services to the public (i.e. persons other than his patients as defined in section 5.2.4.1) only in the ways set out below.
+A doctor, whether in private or public service, may provide information about his professional services to the public (i.e. persons other than his patients as defined in section 5.2.4.1 of this Code) only in the ways set out below.
+Or else, he is required to obtain pre-approval from the Council.
 Where the provision refers to medical practice groups, it means a group in which all doctors in the group practice in the same premises and are governed by a genuine management structure.